 Status: Action included in Adaptive Management Plan and would be conducted in a future phase of the stewardship effort.
+Recommended Actions for the Bearskin Lake Adaptive Management Plan

 Action #5 (Research): Conduct annual assessments of Bearskin Lake for aquatic invasive plants.